Skip to main content

 Dr Honey Smith

-Honey is a GP in East Sheffield.
-Her practice won the 2018 RCGP SYNT Green Impact Award for its efforts to reduce its carbon footprint.
-She also works as a speciality doctor in Sexual Health in Derbyshire and is an honorary senior lecturer at Sheffield University Medical School.
-She co-wrote the motion to the RCGP Council to declare a climate emergency and chaired a Task and Finish group for the RCGP.
-Her main focus is supporting and encouraging new Greener Practice groups and their leaders, and supporting the network to grow and flourish.
+Honey has been a GP in Derby and then Sheffield for over 30 years.
+She also works as a speciality doctor in Sexual Health in Derbyshire and delivers planetary health education at Sheffield University Medical School.
+She co-wrote the motion to the Royal College of GPs (RCGP) Council to declare a climate emergency in 2019 and chaired a Task and Finish group for the RCGP.
+Her main focus is supporting and encouraging Greener Practice local groups and their leaders, and supporting the network to grow and flourish.

 Dr Katrina Davies